 12. Unplug electrical appliances: Make sure to unplug all the electrical devices before you go to bed.
 Moreover, ask your children not to charge their cellphones, laptops, or other devices overnight or beyond the recommended charging time.
 Use plug guards in electric sockets to prevent younger children from placing their hands or sticking any object into the socket.

-14. Have an escape plan: Have a well-documented escape plan for evading during a fire accident.
+14. Have an escape plan: Have a well-documented fire escape plan for evading during a fire accident.
 Teach your children about the emergency exit routes in the house and practice the fire drill plan at least twice a year to make them well aware of how to react in case of a fire.

 15. Have clear paths for safe exit: The escape plan should have unblocked routes.
 Keeping all the exit routes clear will help in easy exit during a fire breakout.